namnguyen0510/QuanAntsMachine-Quantum-Allosteric-Site-Prediction/README.md

 ## Methods

-QuanAllo exposes nine predictor methods, all with the same scoring interface:
+QuanAnts exposes nine predictor methods, all with the same scoring interface:

 ### Quantum & quantum-inspired